Praveenchoudary/Kubernetes_repo/Day-13-Cron-Job/README.md

     📦 Job History Limits
     Control the number of successful and failed Job completions retained by a CronJob, managing resource usage and storage requirements.

+    🔵 What is "Job History Limit" in a Kubernetes CronJob?

+When a CronJob runs, it creates Jobs.
+Each Job creates a Pod that does the actual work.

+Now, after many runs, old Jobs can accumulate and waste memory and disk.

+👉 Job History Limit controls how many old Jobs Kubernetes should keep.

+There are two types of Job history limits:
+Setting	Meaning
+successfulJobsHistoryLimit	How many successful Jobs to keep. failedJobsHistoryLimit	How many failed Jobs to keep.

+If a Job is older than the limit, Kubernetes will delete it automatically.